Twelve jobs you can do with a law degree

 Loss adjusters are called in by insurance companies to verify claims.
 Graduates can enter loss adjusting careers with many degree backgrounds, although some employers such as GAB Robins tell us that they particularly welcome applicants from a law background.
 Many of the skills developed on a law degree and during legal work experience transfer well to this field: having an eye for detail; an analytical mind; good negotiation skills; and being good with people from all walks of life.

-11. Compliance officer: ensuring organisations comply with rules and regulations
+11. Jobs for law graduates: compliance officer, ensuring organisations comply with rules and regulations

 Compliance officers take care of a company’s financial conduct (ensuring it complies with regulations and principles) and its reporting (providing financial information to the regulator).
 Read our graduate area of work on regulation and compliance and you’ll see that graduates can find compliance work with all types of finance organisations as well as some solicitors’ firms.
 Most employers prefer a numerate, business or law-based degree.

-12. Management training in a range of sectors, including retail
+12. Jobs for law graduates: management training in a range of sectors, including retail

 Large corporate and financial organisations offer a variety of management training schemes.
 General management training might involve spending time in different departments including human resources (HR), general management (at branch or department level, for example), and sales and marketing.
 More specialist programmes cover financial management and IT.
 There is often the opportunity to work towards professional qualifications, such as a Chartered Institute of Management Accountants (CIMA) qualification.
 Visit the TARGETjobs employer hubs to research potential employers and make applications.